ballerina-platform/module-ballerinax-salesforce/README.md

 ```

-The ‘closeJob’ and the ‘abortJob’ remote functions close and abort the bulk job respectively.
+The `closeJob` and the `abortJob` remote functions close and abort the bulk job respectively.
 When a job is closed, no more batches can be added.
 When a job is aborted, no more records are processed.
 If changes to data have already been committed, they aren’t rolled back.

 ```ballerina